About the Centre for Longitudinal Studies

 The cohort studies

-CLS is responsible for running three of Britain’s internationally-renowned birth cohort studies:
+CLS is responsible for running four of Britain’s internationally-renowned cohort studies:

 Cohort studies are a type of longitudinal research.
 They follow the same group of people throughout their lives, charting social change and untangling the reasons behind it.
 Find out more about cohort studies and longitudinal research.